HydrologyFrankfurt/ReWaterGAP/docs/getting_started/index.rst

 1: **Download and Install Python** (Skip this step if python is already installed)
 	Download the current Python version for your OS from `the official Python Website <https://www.python.org/downloads/>`__ and install.

-2: **Download and Install Mamba** (Skip this step if mamba is already installed)
+2: **Download and Install the package manager "Mamba"** (Skip this step if mamba is already installed)
 	Go to the `Mamba Website <https://github.com/conda-forge/miniforge>`__ , choose your OS (Linux or MacOS) and download the installation file (the downloaded file has an ".sh" extension)

-	Open you terminal and navigate to the downloaded ".sh" file
+	Open your terminal and navigate to the downloaded file (it has the name "Miniforge3-(OSname)-(architecture).sh")

-	Install by running and following the instructions
+	Install Mamba by running the following command and follow the installation prompts.
+The prompt will notify you where to install Mamba.
+The created folder will be called "miniforge3".

 .. code-block:: bash

-	$ bash Miniforge3-$(uname)-$(uname -m).sh

-	example: $ bash Miniforge3-MacOSX-arm64.sh (for mac os Apple Silicon)
+	$ bash Miniforge3-MacOSX-arm64.sh (example for MacOS Apple Silicon)

-Navigate to bin folder in minifoge
+	Navigate to the "bin" folder in the newly created "miniforge3" folder.

 .. code-block:: bash

-	example: $ cd /Users/leon/miniforge3/bin
+	$ cd /Users/leon/miniforge3/bin (example for MacOS Apple Silicon)

-Activate mamba by running
+	Activate mamba by running the following command

 .. code-block:: bash